Welcome to Northeastern University—Toronto!

 1. Complete your New Student Orientation Course: Check your Northeastern email and accept the invitation to enroll in this important virtual course on Northeastern’s learning platform Canvas.
 Please review and complete the modules and quizzes prior to your first day of class.

 2. Request your Husky Card: This is your student ID card and gives you access to campus.
-If you have not already done so, please submit the request now.
-You will receive your Husky Card when you pick up your orientation kit or we will notify you when it is available.
+If you have not already done so, please submit the request before you arrive.
+You will receive your Husky Card when you pick up your orientation welcome kit or we will notify you when it is available.

 3. Review the Orientation Schedule: Make sure to attend all relevant welcome days, orientation sessions, and workshops over your first month.